pauleveritt/react_typescript_jest/doc/project_setup/index.rst

 Change the ``2`` to a ``1`` and save, and the tests pass.

-As with the other run scripts, you can double-click to run the npm scripts in an IDE tool window in PyCharm Professional.
-But that's the less-interesting way to do it.
-We'll show in :doc:`../testing/index` the more-PyCharmic way.
+As with the other run scripts, you can double-click to run the npm scripts in an IDE tool window.

 .. image:: screenshots/testing.png
     :width: 800px
     :alt: Running the npm test script while editing a test

+But that's the less-interesting way to do it.
+We'll show in :doc:`../testing/index` a more visual way.

 Conclusion
 ==========